LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 Code the Function
 ~~~~~~~~~~~~~~~~~~

 #.
-Write a ``transform`` function that takes the ``oldPointStructure`` object
+Write a ``transform`` function that takes an object as a parameter.
+Calling
-   as a parameter. ``transform(oldPointStructure)`` will return an object with
+   ``transform(oldPointStructure)`` will return an object with *lowercase*
-   *lowercase* letters as keys.
-The value for each key will be the points
+   letters as keys.
+The value for each key will be the points assigned to that
-   assigned to that letter.
+   letter.
 #.
 Initialize ``newPointStructure`` by setting it equal to
    ``transform(oldPointStructure)``.
 #.
 Hints:

    a.
 Recall that ``for...in`` loops iterate over the keys within an object.
    b.
+If you need a reminder of how to assign new key/value pairs, review the
+      :ref:`relevant section <add-new-object-properties>` in the
+      ``Objects and Math`` chapter.
+   c.
 To access the letter arrays within ``oldPointStructure``, use bracket
       notation (``oldPointStructure['key']``).
-   c.
+   d.
 To access a particular element within a letter array, add a second set of
       brackets (``oldPointStructure['key'][index]``), or assign the array to a
       variable and use ``variableName[index]``.